JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 It appears that all computation are faster in TransitionsInTimeseries, with a speed-up factor ranging from 0 to 3 orders of magnitude.
-The implementation of the deep-learning classifiers for transition prediction developed in [@bury_deep_2021], as well as dealing with multidimensional time series, are part of future developments of TransitionsInTimeseries.jl.
+The implementation of the deep-learning classifiers for transition prediction developed in [@bury_deep_2021], as well as dealing with multidimensional timeseries, are part of future developments of TransitionsInTimeseries.jl.

 ![Performance comparison between `ewstools` and TransitionsInTimeseries.jl.\label{fig: fig1}](figures/figure2.png)